lambci/serverless-actions/README.md

 <img src="self-hosted.png" width="407" align="right">

 Run hundreds of concurrent [GitHub Actions runners](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners) without needing to maintain servers.
+See a demo of it in action at the AWS re:Invent 2020 session [No more idling](https://virtual.awsevents.com/media/1_i4ejuc0d).

 ## What is it?